Updated 30 July 2020

 DVI stands for Digital Visual Interface.
 It is also known as Digital Video Interface.

 DVI is mostly associated with computer monitors and projectors.
-Only in some instances it applies to TV as HDMI is preferred here.
+Only in some instances does it apply to TV as HDMI is preferred here.

 DVI isn’t preferred for TV as it mainly transmits only video signals as opposed to HDMI which transmits video and audio signals.

-You can find DVI output ports in computer graphic and video cards.
+You can find DVI output ports in computer graphics and video cards.

-DVI was designed to replace DFP connection in older flat panel monitors.
+DVI was designed to replace the DFP connection in older flat-panel monitors.

 There was a time when DVI featured in the home entertainment scene.